Amir6590hossein/Amir6590hossein/README.md

-Hi   I'm Amir Hossein Amjadian .
+Hi , I am Amir Hossein Amjadian.

- I'm a full stack in  Laravel & Reactjs.

-student of Kharazmi University.
+A student of Kharazmi and

-18 years old
+I am a front-end intern (React js)